ARE YOU READY TO collaborate WITH US?

 - An interview with the potential supervisor and a contract setting out the terms of supervision will be completed.

-- Documentation is prepared and sent to Austin for the issuance of a temporary LPC-Intern license.
-It takes approximately 4-6 weeks for the State to process the Intern’s application.
+- Documentation is prepared and sent to Austin for the issuance of a temporary LPC-Associate license.
+It takes approximately 4-6 weeks for the State to process the Associate’s application.

 Two Options for Supervision are available (while spots last):